haraldkoch/kochhaus-home/kubernetes/network/components/volsync/readme.md

 ## Flux Kustomization

-This requires `postBuild` configured on the Flux Kustomization
+This requires `components` and `postBuild` configured on the Flux Kustomization

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1